smartin-calc/newRPL-hp50g-usersguide/newRPL-hp50g-usersguide.md

 ### <a name="where"></a>Where to Get newRPL

-Claudio Lapilli maintains a section under his HPGCC website (yes, he created HPGCC too, so he has some skills) for newRPL: <http://hpgcc3.org/projects/newrpl>
+Claudio L. maintains a section under his HPGCC website (yes, he created HPGCC too, so he has some skills) for newRPL: <http://hpgcc3.org/projects/newrpl>

 The actual ROM image can be downloaded from here: <http://hpgcc3.org/projects/newrpl/downloads>